 - III.
 Blackboard Online Teaching Certification: CUC offers an online training course to faculty to certify them in Blackboard online teaching.
-This training is required for all College of Business (COB) faculty.
-The rationale is that all faculty use Blackboard even in face-to-face courses.
+This training is required for all CUC and College of Business (COB) faculty.
+The rationale is that all faculty are required Blackboard even in face-to-face courses.
 Also, Blackboard training contains very important pedagogical concepts that are applicable to face-to-face teaching as well as to online teaching.
 These concepts are important to any faculty.
 Obtaining the Blackboard online teaching certificate ensures that the COB is establishing a baseline for a teaching skill set that is standardized for all COB faculty.
-The COB may also require additional training in online teaching techniques and tools in order to support their teaching.
-You will enrolled in the course as part of the onboarding process. - IV.
-Change of Course Meeting Time and Day: The course meeting time, day and room have been set by the registrar.
+The COB requires additional training in online teaching techniques and tools in order to support their teaching.
+You will be enrolled in the course as part of the onboarding process. - Change of Course Meeting Time and Day: The course meeting time, day and IV. room have been set by the Registrar.
 All face-to-face courses should meet at the allotted time and in the space designated by the registrar.
 Exception to the rule is considered in cases where the class has five students or fewer.
-In this case, the faculty member can submit a formal request, via email, to the Chair copying the Graduate Academic Operations Manager and the College Coordinator to change the class meeting time, day, and/or location.
+In this case, the faculty member can submit a formal request, via email, to the Chair copying the COB Academic Operations Director and the Administrative Assistant to the Office of the Dean to change the class meeting time, day, and/or location.
 The email should explain the reason for the change of class meeting time/day/location and propose two alternatives.
 Faculty may not make a change (time/day/room) without prior approval.
 If the request is granted, the new day/time/location will be communicated to the faculty member within five business days.
 Any changes need to be documented for future reference.
-In cases where two COB classes scheduled at the same time in different locations but one classroom is more suited for the other class size/faculty needs/student needs, COB faculty are encouraged to trade classrooms, when the decision has been made to trade, please notify the registrar@cuchicago.edu, copying the appropriate chair/s, and Graduate Academic Operations Manager/College Coordinator. - V. Concordia Email: All correspond with students must be on the Concordia University Chicago email system.
+In cases where two COB classes scheduled at the same time in different locations but one classroom is more suited for the other class size/faculty needs/student needs, COB faculty are encouraged to trade classrooms, when the decision has been made to trade, please notify the registrar@cuchicago.edu, copying the appropriate chair/s, and Academic Operations Director/Administrative Assistant to the Office of the Dean.

+- V. Concordia Email: All correspondence with students must be on the Concordia University Chicago email system.
 Please ask your students to correspond with you through their Concordia email address.
-Please do not use your personal email, nor correspond with students using their personal email. - a.
-New Adjunct Faculty: Please forward your Concordia University email address to your Chair, and to the Administrative Assistant to the Office of the Dean if you teach undergraduate classes, or to the Graduate Academic Operations Manager if you teach in the MBA program so that they may be able to contact you.
+Please do not use your personal email, nor correspond with students using your or their personal email. - a.
+New Adjunct Faculty: Please forward your Concordia University email address to your Chair, and to the Administrative Assistant to the Office of the Dean if you teach undergraduate classes, or to the Academic Operations Director if you teach in the MBA program so that they may be able to contact you.
 All communication to students, faculty, and administration should take place using your CUC email.
 Please do not use your private email for correspondence. - VI.
 Course Evaluations: Faculty members are required to facilitate the administration of the course evaluations in class for all face-to-face courses.
 Online students will continue to complete the course evaluations at their own time; see below for direction.

-Faculty members are expected to take the following actions based on the delivery mode: Face-to-Face Courses
+Faculty members are expected to take the following actions based on the delivery mode:

+Face-to-Face Courses